nikitavoloboev/data/docs/programming-languages/swift/swift-libraries/swift-libraries.md

 - [Inkable](https://github.com/adamwulf/Inkable) - Improve working with Apple pencil.
 - [YetAnotherSwipeToDismiss](https://github.com/PimCoumans/YetAnotherSwipeToDismiss) - Dismissable view controller supporting Auto Layout and dynamic height.
 - [SHSearchBar](https://github.com/Blackjacx/SHSearchBar) - Clean and shiny search bar that does what UISearchBar does only with dirty hacks.
+- [Datadog SDK for iOS and tvOS](https://github.com/DataDog/dd-sdk-ios) - Swift and Objective-C libraries to interact with Datadog on iOS and tvOS.

 ## macOS